Aadit-Bhojgi/Log-Analysis/README.md

 $ cd /vagrant
 ```
 #### 1st Choice:
-To make a server and then accessing it, run:
+To make a server and then accessing it, run `Project_Tool.py` file:
 ```
-python Project_Tool.py
+$ python Project_Tool.py
 * Running on http://0.0.0.0:8000/ (Press CTRL+C to quit)
 ```
 Then, go to you browser and type `https://http://localhost:8000/`

 #### 2nd Choice:
-Now, If you want to just run Project_Tool_DB.py file then make the changes mentioned
+Now, If you want to just run `Project_Tool_DB.py` file then make the changes mentioned
 in the comments of the file and run:
 ```
 $ python Project_Tool_DB.py